City Guide for: Orillia, Ontario, Canada

 Barrie

-Barrie, located on Kempenfelt Bay, offers a mix of urban amenities and natural beauty.
-Stroll along the waterfront, relax on Centennial Beach, or explore the shops and restaurants in the downtown core.
-In the winter, enjoy skiing and snowboarding at nearby resorts.
+Located on Kempenfelt Bay, Barrie offers a mix of urban amenities and outdoor recreation.
+Stroll along the waterfront, relax on the beach, or explore the shops and restaurants in the downtown core.
+Visit the MacLaren Art Centre or take a hike or bike ride on the many trails in the area.
+In winter, enjoy skiing and snowboarding at nearby resorts.

 Travel Time